prisma-labs/konn/README.md

 1. Mental overhead caused by tracking the input/output (arguments/return) pipeline implied, (as opposed to encoded natively with functions).
 1. Cannot trivially modularize setup/setdown code because `let` binding creates tight coupling.

-How can we improve using Kont?
+How can we improve using Konn?
 We'll start by using its inline hooks.

 ```ts
 import { chromium } from 'playwright'